NCAR/aiml-utils/aimlutils/hyper_opt/README.md

 * A model configuration file that contains the available hyperparameters that will get optimized.

 ### Custom objective class

-The user must supply a custom Objective class (objective.py) that is composed with a **BaseObjective** class (base_objective.py), and contains a method named **train** that returns the value of the optimization metric in a dictionary.
+The user must supply a custom **Objective** class (objective.py) that is composed with an internal **BaseObjective** class (base_objective.py), and contains a method named **train** that returns the value of the optimization metric in a dictionary.
 See the examples directory for both torch and Keras examples.
 Note that the objective class only needs to return the metric value (in dictionary form) and does not depend on the machine learning library used.
-For example, a simple user-supplied class must respect the following template:
+For example, a simple Objective class template will have the following structure:

     from aimlutils.hyper_opt.base_objective import *